aleshaleksey/fansys23/12-equipment-economy.md

 ### Early Medieval and Dark ages

 This is a classical dark adventuring setting.
 Many fields of knowledge, sciences for example, are lost.
 There many ruins of fallen empire.
 The population density is low.
 Possibly much of the population is bound in serfdom, keeping labour costs low.
-On the hand iron-work develops to a higher level, so heavy armour and weapons designed to overcome it begin to develop.
+On the other hand iron-work develops to a higher level, so heavy armour and weapons designed to overcome it begin to develop.
 Much of the world is not mapped and there are many ruins of civilisations that have been lost to time.
 Monsters and spirits are still rampant.

 ___